oblivia-simplex/Narrativity/2_amnasan.md

 ## 1

-I can\'t tell you what I was just thinking.
+**I can't tell you** what I was just thinking.
 As in Augustine\'s view of intuition, the associations I registered were too free of any repeatable limitations for me to verbalize the experience.
 Perhaps these associations were of diverging thoughts that have not departed my mind.
 The most handy example of something similar is the simultaneity of sense perception.
 Each sense perception is specialized and in that respect removed from the whole and yet also registered in the same moment.
-In the thought I\'m speaking of there were different concerns, we might even say a universe of concerns none of which I can fully express.
+In the thought I'm speaking of there were different concerns, we might even say a universe of concerns none of which I can fully express.
 This complex event might be considered incidental in regard to what I have learned to value.
-I am now attempting to acquire a greater appreciation of something I cannot verbalize, meaningful associations I can\'t excite a recurrence of through keying words into a computer.
+I am now attempting to acquire a greater appreciation of something I cannot verbalize, meaningful associations I can't excite a recurrence of through keying words into a computer.

 Semantic sensation is never original.
 It must always be familiar.
-Language does excite original sensations, as in the sound of a speaker\'s voice, but the semantic experience itself is never sound or vision, or any other sense perception of the material universe.
+Language does excite original sensations, as in the sound of a speaker's voice, but the semantic experience itself is never sound or vision, or any other sense perception of the material universe.
 Original experience of semantics would be like immediately comprehending a language we never heard before.
 This kind of appreciation is possible with music.
-Music we\'ve never heard before can be immediately appreciated as music, but semantics, like memory, must always be a response to what is already familiar.
+Music we've never heard before can be immediately appreciated as music, but semantics, like memory, must always be a response to what is already familiar.